Headless CMS: The guide to your headless content management system

 Strapi

-Strapi has been under development since 2015 and is based on the Node,js framework (javascript).
+Strapi has been in development since 2015 and is based on the Node,js framework (Javascript).
 It is an open source headless CMS that is available on GitHub.

 • Has a robust API

-• Self-hosted or cloud headless CMS depending on your needs.
+• Self-hosted or cloud headless CMS depending on requirements

 • There is also a live demo that can be tested